 Your car depreciates as soon as you drive it off the dealer’s lot.
 Each year, its value can go down by as much as 20%.
 Depreciation can occur because of the following:

 After an accident, an insurance claims adjuster will assess the damages and weigh that against your vehicle’s value.
-They’ll label it as a total loss if the damages cost more than the actual cash value.
+They’ll label it as a total loss if the damages cost more to repair than the net book value.
 Then, you’ll receive a cash payout equal to the ACV.
 That way, you should be able to get another vehicle of the same year, make, and model.

 Most normal insurance policies only cover the ACV of your vehicle.
 But, in some cases, you can also get a replacement cost or stated amount policy.
 This means that your insurer will pay you for the amount it costs to replace your car or buy a newer one.
 Replacement cost is more common in homeowners and renters policies.